DianZzzz/DianZzzz.github.io/_finance/Forex/USDCNY.md

 <!-- TradingView Widget END -->

 ## CNH
 CNH is Renminbi traded offshore, outside Mainland China.
-The major trading markets are usually Hong Kong and Singapore.
-CNH is subject to less influence from the Chinese government so it is more similiar to a free float regime.
+The major trading markets are Hong Kong and Singapore.
+CNH is subject to less intervention from the Chinese government so it is more similiar to a free float regime.
 <!-- TradingView Widget BEGIN -->
 <div class="tradingview-widget-container">
   <div class="tradingview-widget-container__widget"></div>